Daniel-KM/Omeka-S-module-IiifServer/README.md

 ### Module

-Installation can be done:
+See general end user documentation for [installing a module].

+The module [Common] must be installed first.

+The module uses external libraries, so use the release zip to install it, or use and init the source.

 * From the zip

-Download the last release [IiifServer.zip] from the list of releases (the master does not contain the dependencies), uncompress it in the `modules` directory, and rename the module folder `IiifServer`.
+Download the last release [IiifServer.zip] from the list of releases (the master does not contain the dependency), and uncompress it in the `modules` directory.

-* From the source and for development:
+* From the source and for development

-If the module was installed from the source, check if the name of the folder of the module is `IiifServer`, go to the root of the module, and run:
+If the module was installed from the source, rename the name of the folder of the module to `IiifServer`, go to the root of the module, and run:

 ```sh
 composer install --no-dev